pnp/blog/content/post/update-sharepoint-list-s-author-editor-field-in-app-only-context.md

 For now there's no option to:

 - generate both a self-signed certificate and register an AAD Application using it, in a single command.
-Requested [here](https://github.com/pnp/cli-microsoft365/issues/2170)
+Requested [in issue 2170](https://github.com/pnp/cli-microsoft365/issues/2170)
 - admin consent permissions when registering an AAD Application.
-Requested [[here]](https://github.com/pnp/cli-microsoft365/issues/2563)
+Requested [in issue 2563](https://github.com/pnp/cli-microsoft365/issues/2563)

 #### Generate the self-signed certificate